 Peters was the winner of The Ashurst Emerging Artist prize (2019) and the CHBH (Centre for Human Brain Health) artwork competition (2019) and was also highly commended by the Visual Art Open award (2020), the RAD prize (2022) and the Parse Student Juried Competition (2018).
-She is a dual US/UK citizen, and completed her first artist residency (at GlogauAIR in Berlin, DE) in 2022.
+She is a dual US/UK citizen, and in 2022 completed an artist residency at GlogauAIR in Berlin, DE.
 She has so far shown work in Berlin, Lisbon, London and New Orleans.

 Thirty West interview: